REC-CSE-LAB/.github/profile/README.md

 This Public GitHub Organization is created for ***Learning Purpose Only***.
 Please `Don't misuse` Any of Lab Repo present in this Organization as I have created this organization only for Learning and Lab exam preparation.
 Hope you find this organization and Repos in it useful.
-You are welcomed to contribute to any of the Repos present in the organization.
+You are welcome to contribute to any of the Repos present in the organization.
-You're also welcomed to add any of your Repo related to CSE Labs.
+You're also welcome to add any of your Repo related to CSE Labs.
 For more details check out [Contribution section](#Contribution).

 > **Note**